kmamal/gpu/README.md

 ## Instructions

 Check the [examples](https://github.com/kmamal/gpu/tree/master/examples) for how to use this package.
-You can use both [compute](https://github.com/kmamal/gpu/tree/master/examples/00-compute) and [render](https://github.com/kmamal/gpu/tree/master/examples/01-render) pipelines, but for render pipelines there's of course no surface to display the result on, so you have to read it out into a buffer to use it.
+You can use both [compute](https://github.com/kmamal/gpu/tree/master/examples/00-compute) and [render](https://github.com/kmamal/gpu/tree/master/examples/01-render) pipelines.
+For render pipelines, you can either render the result to a buffer and save it as an image, or you can use [@kmamal/sdl](https://github.com/kmamal/node-sdl#readme) to render directly to a window as in [this example](https://github.com/kmamal/gpu/tree/master/examples/02-window).

-## TODO

-In the future you should be able to use this package together with [@kmamal/sdl](https://github.com/kmamal/node-sdl#readme) to get direct rendering to window surfaces.
-The goal of this package is to be for WebGPU what [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) is for WebGL.